autobump/autobump/index.md

 ![](./media/image2.png)

->	Image XXX.
+>	Figure 6.
 The help-page of Autobump commandline interface.

 ### How to configure Autobump ###